 Last June, Charlotte traded its first-round pick, a $1.2 million rookie contract, for Marco Belinelli on a $6.3 million deal.
 The $5 million gap was the difference between keeping wing Courtney Lee and losing him in free agency.
 The choice of Belinelli over Lee (who signed a 4-year $48 million contract in New York) may seem innocuous, but the drop-off is substantial.
 Belinelli performed at replacement level according to both ESPN’s RPM and Basketball-Reference’s VORP, suggesting he may be worth only the minimum salary and replaceable with a D-League call-up.
 He has rated around replacement level throughout his career, with his abominable defense counteracting any offensive value he provides.
 Lee is, by the same metrics, a below-average starter; he has a long track record of solid offensive and defensive performance.
 Paying him into his age 34 season would have posed a risk, but at the reasonable price point he ended up agreeing to in New York this was a risk worth taking.

 The trade also represented a gross undervaluation of the Hornets’ first round pick.
 Even late first round picks are extremely valuable, offering the chance of significant production on a below-market contract.
 Moreover, the pick was an opportunity for Charlotte to begin replenishing young talent, having sent away Noah Vonleh and two second round picks at the 2016 trade deadline.
 When presented with the opportunity to give up a first-round pick and $5 million in cap space for an aging, below replacement level gunner, walking away should have been an easy decision.

 League Trend Recognition

-On the surface, the Hornets had a solid offseason which has led them to a decent record in 2016-17.
-However, regarding asset allocation and talent evaluation, league-wide trend awareness, and cap management, the front office failed to maximize the team’s future outcomes.
+On the surface, the Hornets had a solid offseason leading to some early success in 2016-17.
+Upon deeper investigation, the front office failed to maximize the team’s future outcomes.